JohnnyPhil22/Campsite/README.md

 ## Works on Linux/Windows
 1) Clone or download this repository
 2) Go to terminal and go to the folder where saved
-3) To start server: python3 server.py
+3) To start app python3 home.py
-4) To start each client: python3 client.py.

-Server Hosting for WLAN only works for windows.